An Actionable Incident Response Plan Template

 Wiz provides a suite of features that can assist with the Identification, Containment, and Eradication steps of an IR plan, including:

-• Investigation and Forensics: Wiz provides container forensics and runtime execution data to help you investigate incidents and understand their potential blast radius.
+• Containment and Eradication: Wiz provides container forensics and runtime execution data to help you investigate incidents and understand their potential blast radius and offers pre-built and customizable response playbooks for common cloud threats.

 Wiz aims to empower security teams by offering a comprehensive Cloud Detection and Response (CDR) solution that streamlines the incident response process, allowing them to:

-• Reduce alert fatigue: By prioritizing threats based on context and potential impact.
+• Reduce alert fatigue: Prioritize threats based on context and potential impact.

-• Shorten investigation time: Through efficient tools for gathering evidence and understanding the scope of the incident.
+• Shorten investigation time: Use efficient tools for gathering evidence.

 • Take quicker action: With pre-built playbooks and automated response capabilities.